$50,000 Leadership Matching Challenge

 Donna Collins’ Message to Families

-As Director of Admissions, Donna speaks with families every day who are searching for answers, clarity, and hope — and who need a school where their child is truly understood.
+As Director of Admissions, Donna speaks daily with families searching for clarity, hope, and the right next step for their child.

-“Families come to Brehm looking for hope, clarity, and understanding.
-This gift is about keeping doors open — and making sure students and families can find support when they need it.”
+“Families come to Brehm looking for understanding and possibility.
+This gift is about keeping doors open — and ensuring students can find support when they need it most.”

 How the Match Works